Teradata/nodejs-driver/README.md

 This package enables Node.js applications to connect to the Teradata Database.

-This package requires 64-bit Node.js 16.20.2 or later, and runs on Windows, macOS, and Linux.
+This package requires 64-bit Node.js 16.20.2 or later and runs on the following operating systems and processor architectures.
 32-bit Node.js is not supported.
+* Windows x64 on 64-bit Intel and AMD processors
+* macOS on 64-bit ARM processors
+* macOS on 64-bit Intel processors
+* Linux x64 on 64-bit Intel and AMD processors
+* Linux ARM64 on 64-bit ARM processors

 For community support, please visit [Teradata Community](https://support.teradata.com/community).